cboling/pyvoltha-min/README.rst

 Release Notes
 -------------
+v2.7.0 (2021-02-xx)
+^^^^^^^^^^^^^^^^^^^
+ - Updated to latest voltha-protos (4.0.13), protobuf (3.15.0), structlog (21.1.0),
+   and PyYAML (5.4.1).
+Update of confluent-kafka to latest is planned after moving python version to 3.9 in order to pick up newer libraries but no date has been made for that yet.
+ - Changed default kvstore prefix from service/voltha to service/voltha_voltha to match new multi-VOLTHA stack syntax for v2.7
+ - Support passing of optional kv-store timeout to various components that use the kv-store

 v2.6.5 (2021-02-19)
 ^^^^^^^^^^^^^^^^^^^
- - Added timeout for intercontainer response (60 seconds) to help insure that the response transaction ID map does not grow unbounded.
+ - Added timeout for inter-container response (60 seconds) to help insure that the response transaction ID map does not grow unbounded.
 Future release will provide ability to customize this timeout on a per proxy (core/adapter topic) basis